Jersey Railway: The route

-The Jersey railway, in its final form, was a single track route with passing places at the termini, Millbrook, St Aubin and Don Bridge.
+The Jersey railway, in its final form, was a single track route, with passing places at the termini, Millbrook, St Aubin and Don Bridge.

-The main station at the Weighbridge (now Liberation Square) in St Helier was the operating headquarters of the line and featured an impressive building, glass roof and two platforms.
+The main station at (now Liberation Square) was the operating headquarters of the line and featured an impressive building, glass roof and two platforms.

 The locomotive sheds and maintenance workshops were also at this location.
 The workshops were capable of very heavy repair work and the manufacture of carriages – the distance from the mainland made the railway very self-sufficient.

-Between St Helier and St Aubin, the railway ran a picturesque route along the seafront – between the beach and main promenade road (Victoria Avenue).
+Between St Helier and St Aubin, the railway ran a picturesque route along the seafront, between the beach and main promenade road (Victoria Avenue).

-Millbrook station featured two platforms and a footbridge.
+station featured two platforms and a footbridge.
 It was moved and rebuilt on a new site in 1912 to make way for an extension to the seafront promenade.

-St Aubin station, the original limit of operations, had two platforms and another impressive glass roof.
-When the line was extended to La Moye in 1884, an additional platform was added, bypassing the original terminus that continued in use for the St Helier – St Aubin trains.
+station, the original limit of operations, had two platforms and another impressive glass roof.
+When the line was extended to La Moye in 1884, an additional platform was added, bypassing the original terminus that continued in use for the St Helier–St Aubin trains.

 After St Aubin, the railway turned sharply inland through a rock-lined tunnel and climbed steeply away from the sea, rising over 200 ft in 1+1/2 mi with gradients as steep as 1 in 30.
-The summit was reached just after Don Bridge Station.
-The track then dropped towards La Corbière where the substantial granite-built station overlooked the lighthouse.
-La Corbière station had a loop line but only one passenger platform.
+The summit was reached just after Don Bridge station.
+The track then dropped towards La Corbière where the substantial granite-built station overlooked the lighthouse. station had a loop line, but only one passenger platform.

 German occupation

-On 1 July 1940, German forces occupied Jersey, Hitler declaring that the Channel Islands would become an impregnable fortress.
+On 1 July 1940, German forces occupied Jersey; Hitler declared that the Channel Islands would become an impregnable fortress.

-Work was soon begun building gun emplacements, bunkers, tunnels, and sea walls.

-To support this work, the occupying German army (Organisation Todt) re-opened almost the entire St. Helier to La Corbière line to gauge.
+Work was soon begun building gun emplacements, bunkers, tunnels and sea walls.
+To support this work, the occupying German army (Organisation Todt) reopened almost the entire St. Helier to La Corbière line to gauge.
 This line was used for construction materials and never carried passengers.
-A branch line was built to serve the large granite quarries at Ronez in the north of the island.
-This joined the La Corbière line at Pont Marquet.
-At the St Helier end of the line, the original Weighbridge terminal was bypassed and the rails went direct to the dockside quays and linked with the 60 cm gauge lines in the east of the island (following the route of the old Jersey Eastern Railway which had closed in 1929).
+A branch line was built to serve the large granite quarries at Ronez in the north of the island; this joined the La Corbière line at Pont Marquet.
+At the St Helier end of the line, the original Weighbridge terminal was bypassed and the rails went direct to the dockside quays to link with the 60 cm gauge lines in the east of the island; it followed the route of the old Jersey Eastern Railway which had closed in 1929.

-Steam and diesel locomotives worked the line for the duration of the war but it seems to have fallen out of use by 1945 and the line was taken up at the cessation of hostilities by the liberating troops.
+Steam and diesel locomotives worked the line for the duration of the Second World War, but it had fallen out of use by 1945 and the line was taken up at the cessation of hostilities by the liberating troops.